splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 Guidelines to optimize performance of the Java agent
 ===========================================================

+These are best practices.

 <General guidelines as an include>

 Suggestions for storage, hardware, data ingestion, and configuration to optimize performance.
-For example, settings that can be tweaked or disable according to the situation, features that can be disabled, etc.
+For example, settings that can be tweaked or disabled according to the situation, features that can be disabled, etc.

 Constraints impacting the performance of the Java agent
 ===========================================================